-Mastery-based learning focuses on allowing each student to master a concept before moving on to the next one.
+Mastery-based learning allows each student to master a concept before moving on to the next one.
 Contrast this with traditional schools where students pass with a “C” and are forced to move to the next course, where they will likely do even worse.
 Advanced subjects like Computer Science require solid fundamentals, and mastery-based learning is the best way to achieve that.

-Sal Kahn from Kahn Academy has a great video about mastery-based learning, and spells out exactly what we are aiming for with Qvault Classroom:
+Sal Kahn from Kahn Academy has a great video about mastery-based learning, and spells out exactly what we are aiming for at Qvault:

 Code In Browser

 Programming courses make the most sense as hands-on, code-as-you-go style tutorials.
-Qvault Classroom has 2 exercise types:
+Go Mastery has 2 exercise types:

 Both kinds of exercises are accompanied by instructions in easy-to-follow text format.
-We believe videos are one of the worst medium for learning to code.
+We’ve found that videos are one of the worst mediums for learning to code.
 Students get stuck listening to things they already know or don’t care about, and lose the ability to skim through instructions and move fast.

 We use Web Assembly compilers to allow students to learn and run backend languages right in the browser, something few online learning environments offer.
-If you want to run Go in your browser, try it out here: https://classroom.qvault.io/playground/go
+If you want to try it out for free you can do so in the Playground.